-The support coordinator must provide assistance to the beneficiary and to the receiving agency during a transition to assure the smoothest possible transition.
-Transition/closure decisions should be reached with the full participation of the beneficiary/family.
+The support coordinator must provide assistance to the recipient and to the receiving agency during a transition to assure the smoothest possible transition.
+Transition/closure decisions should be reached with the full participation of the recipient/family.
 Support coordinators must:

-- 1. Notify the beneficiary/family immediately if the beneficiary becomes ineligible for services; - 2.
-Complete a final written reassessment identifying any unresolved problems or needs and discuss methods of negotiating their own service needs with the beneficiary/family; - 3.
-Notify the service provider(s) immediately if services are being transitioned or closed; and - 4.
-Assure the receiving agency, program or support coordinator receives copies of the most current POC and related documents.
-(NOTE: The form 148-W must be completed to reflect the date on the transfer of records and submitted to LGE).
+- Notify the recipient/family immediately if the recipient becomes ineligible for services, - Complete a final written reassessment identifying any unresolved problems or needs and discuss with the recipient methods of negotiating their own service needs, - Notify the service provider immediately if services are being transitioned or closed, - Assure the receiving agency, program or support coordinator receives copies of the most current POC and related documents.
+(The form 148-W must be completed to reflect the date on the transfer of records and submitted to the LGE.)